On this page:

 Australian Government funding is provided through annual block grants to eligible Australian HEPs in accordance with item 7 of the table in section 41-10 of the Higher Education Support Act 2003 (HESA).

-The Other Grants Guidelines (Research) 2017 Provides the legislative basis for the provision of funding to this program.
-The guidelines were amended on 17 November 2020 to enable the additional $1 billion in RSP funding to be allocated to HEPs in 2021.
+The Other Grants Guidelines (Research) 2017 provides the legislative basis for the provision of funding to this program.

 A detailed guide to calculating RSP grant amounts is available.